caithmac/upsc-digitalgarden/src/site/notes/Complex Equality.md

 - Substantive Equality - State is to promote equality by welfare action.
 	- Idea of free legal aid.
 	- Reservation
-	- Towards equality of Opporunity
+	- Towards equality of Opportunity

 - Complex Equality - Walzer,
 	- Unequal treatment but also equal treatment
-	- Varies as per different aspect of human treatement.
+	- Varies as per different aspect of human treatment.